-Established in 1955, The Soft-Coated Wheaten Terrier Club of Great Britain was registered by the Kennel Club in January 1957 and is the national Wheaten breed club for Great Britain.
+Established in 1955, The Soft-Coated Wheaten Terrier Club of Great Britain was registered by the Kennel Club in January 1957 and is THE national Soft-Coated Wheaten Terrier breed club for Great Britain & Northern Ireland.

 Whilst the Club has expanded and adapted to meet the needs of today, the original purpose of the club at registration remains unchanged:

 * To maintain and protect the breed type according to the Soft-Coated Wheaten Terrier Breed standard approved by the Kennel Club